 The Overarching Threat: Climate Change in the Cryosphere

 No discussion of tundra conservation can ignore the dominant force reshaping the biome: rapid climate change.
 The Arctic is warming nearly four times faster than the global average in a phenomenon known as Arctic amplification.
-This warming is fundamentally altering the physical and biological fabric of the tundra, creating feedback loops that accelerate global climate change.
+This warming is fundamentally altering the physical and biological fabric of the tundra, creating feedback loops that accelerate global climate change and profoundly impacting the biodiversity and traditional ways of life dependent on this environment.

 Permafrost Thaw and Carbon Feedback Loops